AtlasOfLivingAustralia/delma/README.md

 `paperbark` is a package for import and type conversion of metadata statements.
 Its purpose is to enable users to store metadata in markdown files, and convert them to EML.
+It is named for the peeling growth form displayed by a number of Australian plant species.
+The logo was drawn by Martin Westgate, and shows the flower of the swamp paperbark *Melaleuca ericifolia*.

 If you have any comments, questions or suggestions, please [contact us](mailto:support@ala.org.au).